Transparency and open data

 The data on this page is published under the Open Government Licence.
 This is a free open licence for public sector bodies like us to use and re-use information easily.
 If you want to use or re-use any of our data, please read the licence conditions.

-To meet the code requirements, we publish:
+To meet the code requirements,

 We publish the following financial data: